Shiro-Raven/shiroq-quantum-simulator/README.md

 - Ability to run variational quantum algorithms.

 Examples can be found in the __notebooks__ folder.

+## Components

+The simulator consists of the following components:

+- ``register.py``: This is where most of the magic happens.
+This file contains the ``QuantumRegister`` class which contains most of the simulators logic.
+- ``gate.py``: This file is responsible for creating reusable instances of all supported gates that can be added to your quantum register, using the ``QuantumGate`` class.
+- ``program_parser.py``: This file contains the logic for parsing a program as detailed in the explanation of the task, and compiling the parameters needed for runnning that program in our ``QuantumRegister``.
+- ``utils.py``: This file contains some helper functions for calculating tensor products, reordering the wiring of a quantum gate, and creating an arbitrary state from Bloch sphere angles with a global phase, and plotting counts.

 ## Usage
 - Manual Circuit Building